Refined GitHub Projects

 📌

-Promote or demote important issues at the repository level (max 3)
+Promote (or demote) important issues at the repository level without clicking through every one.

 🗑